Written by Michele Wheat

 Black Widow Gauntlets

 Black Widow’s gauntlets are sleek.
 A small piece of superhero memorabilia, they are used to shoot out a cable (like a grappling hook but worse in most conceivable ways), and fire Widow’s signature move, the electrostatic charge called Widow’s Bite.
 Now, it’s a glut of technology.
 Explosives, knockout gas, a real grappling hook, tear gas, and a motion tracker all have popped up in recent comics, and with the power of S.H.I.E.L.D., anything can be retconned in!
 Sarcasm aside, these deserve recognition for sheer ingenuity, with their current powers leaning towards that of superhero belts.

 Spider-Man’s web shooters are not only a great power, but a great stylistic decision – sleek and vibrant, the cold steel of Peter Parker’s signature fashionwear.
 The small pressurized button inside it, first seen in the Amazing Fantasy #15 comic 55 years ago, shoots out pressurized fluid (at an impressive 300 psi) that turns into a web that reportedly acts similar to nylon.
 The web can be destroyed after one hour, creating a sticky situation for any enemies caught inside it.
 The web, with some practice, can be turned into a variety of different objects.
 Shields, parachutes, skis, rafts, and even physical weapons like clubs can be fashioned out of the material, and its position as the symbol of the Spider-Man franchise has led to updates like voice command and tracers (not unlike an iPhone).

 Dick Tracy Radio Watch

 The oldest of the wristwear here, the radio watch worn by legendary detective Dick Tracy practically invented the ‘fictional wristwear’ category – tech reporters seem to take any mention of a smart watch and compare it to the fictional gadget.
 Originally a simple two-way radio embedded into a watch, it transformed and moved into a wrist TV (in 1964).
-Iconic in the most literal sense of the word, it has represented everything we find cool about spies, technology, and the combinations the two can make.
+Iconic in the most literal sense, it's represented everything we find cool about spies, technology, and the combinations the two can make.

 Yu-Gi-Oh Duel Disks